opnfv/opnfvdocs/docs/testing/ecosystem/overview.rst

     headers['X-Auth-Token'] = os.environ.get('TestApiToken')

 The above example is in Python.
-Token based authentication has been added so that only CI pods running Jenkins jobs can access to the database.
+Token based authentication has been added so that only CI pods running Jenkins jobs can access the database.
 Please note that currently token authorization is implemented but is not yet enabled.